Pastelitos de hoja

 Pastelitos de hoja is a Sephardic/Moroccan Jewish pastry originating in the Jewish community that formerly existed in Tetouan, Morocco.

 Overview

-Pastelitos de hoja consist of a pastry made from a dough made from eggs, flour, salt, baking soda, margarine (to be pareve in accordance with kashrut).
+Pastelitos de hoja consists of a pastry made from a dough made from eggs, flour, salt, baking soda, margarine (to be pareve in accordance with kashrut).
 This dough is then rolled out and filled with a filling made from ground beef, onions, parsley, bay leaves, and spices such as turmeric, ground nutmeg.
 It is then brushed with an egg wash and baked.